 In his works Olesen questions a range of power relations and how our common history is written.
 He has a particular interest in examining how homosexuality is represented.
 In subtle, subdued, frequently poetic ways he formulates a critique against oppressive, discriminating limitations on free individual expression.

 In his work Olesen often incorporates documentary materials, factual references to legislation on homosexuality, and photographs of paintings from art history.
-His archival, documenting practice and fascination with how identity is constructed is also evident in his current exhibition for x-rummet.
+His archival, documenting practice and fascination with how identity is constructed was also evident in his exhibition for x-rummet.

 Read about the exhibition Abandon the Parents

 Henrik Olesen is a graduate from the Royal Danish Academy of Fine Arts in Copenhagen, Denmark, and Städelschule in Frankfurt, Germany.
-He has exhibited his work at e.g. MoMa, Malmö Konsthall, and Kunstmuseum Basel and is now featured at the SMK with the x-rummet exhibition Abandon the Parents.
+He has exhibited his work at e.g. MoMa, Malmö Konsthall, and Kunstmuseum Basel and SMK.

 Olesen in the SMK collections